Our fellows of 2024

 Willem Bongers-Dek studied Dutch language and culture in Utrecht, Antwerp and Sheffield and has been general manager of the Flemish-Dutch House deBuren since 2019, taking it to the top of its field in Brussels, Flanders and the Netherlands.
 He has worked for several literary journals and is active as a guest lecturer at foreign universities.
 Today, he holds a number of positions on councils and boards.
 This experience can complement the existing cooperation with VUB through activities that contribute to developing students’ talent.

-Our Fellows of 2021
+Our fellows of 2021

 Ans Persoons